Sheila Ferguson: Philanthropy

 Ferguson is a patron of the theatre charity The Music Hall Guild of Great Britain and America and has long been a supporter of the Combined Theatrical Charities taking part in the launch of its Acting for Others campaign in 2003.
 She has been a patron of the national parenting charity, Parentalk, from 1997, raising over £70K for the charity through celebrity appearances.
 She is also a supporter of WaterAid and appeared in the 2014 To Be a Girl campaign.

 She has appeared on two charity singles, It's a Live-In World for the Anti Heroin Project in 1986, and Give Give Give produced by Paul Hardcastle under the title Disco Aid in 1986, followed by a re-production by Stock, Aitken & Waterman under the title Dance Aid in 1987 to support multiple sclerosis research.

 Ferguson has been an active supporter of artists rights through her membership and work for both the Phonographic Performance Ltd and the Performing Rights Society.
 The board of PPL voted unanimously to make Ferguson a Lifetime Guardian Member of the organisation after merging with the Performing Artists Media Rights Organisation (of which she was a founder member on the original board) in 2006.
 Prior to the foundation of PAMRA in 1996, “non-featured artists” (including backing musicians and orchestral members) did not receive royalties when their performances were broadcast or played in public.
 Involved in complex rights negotiations in both the UK and internationally over her decade on the PAMRA board, Ferguson was one of two PAMRA directors to sign the society’s first reciprocal international agreement, that with the Dutch collection society SENA, opening the door to dozens of similar international agreements.
 By the time of its merger with PPL in 2006, PAMRA had more than 15,000 members and was paying out millions of pounds in royalties to rank-and-file musicians.

 She has been an Equity (trade union) Councillor and an events speaker at and on behalf of Equity.
 Ferguson has also been a judge at the Race in Media Awards on several occasions.

 She has been an Ambassador for The Prince's Trust since 2008.

 Personal life

 After marrying property businessman Chris Robinson in 1980, Ferguson settled in Bray, Berkshire.
 Ferguson and Robinson had twin daughters, Alicia and Alexandria, before divorcing in 2004.
-From sometime in 2005 until 2010, she had temporarily resided in Mallorca with her partner Jonathan Curry who was a theatre technician and was roughly 20 years her junior.
-Because of his sudden death from health complications related to drug use in 2010, she has since then returned to England and has remained mainly single since.
+From sometime in 2005 until 2010, she temporarily resided in Mallorca with her partner Jonathan Curry who was a theatre technician who was roughly 20 years her junior.
+Because of his sudden death in 2010 from health complications related to drug use, she has since returned to England and has been single since.
 She has commented in some interviews that because her encounter with Prince Charles back in the 1970s, which created media attention in England, this lasting media impression made it difficult for her to find new relationships after her divorce.